This blog post contains affiliate links. This does not alter the price that you pay, but I may receive a small commission based on my recommendation.

 This is the fun part!
 Be prepared to take your time with the preparation as this will make this step a lot more straight forward.

 Since we have a picture rail already, I wanted to use moulding that was similar in design but not as thick as the picture rail.
-We got moulding similar to this.
+We bought our moulding from Travis Perkins, but you can buy similar from Wickes and B&Q. We used the 21mm size of moulding here.

 We did start to cut the moulding with an electric mitre but found that it wasn’t right for the moulding we were using as it wasn’t thick enough and the wood would splinter on the edges.
 We used a wooden mitre block and handheld saw instead and that worked really well.